bumbieris/InputViewController/README.md

 Has three UIBarButtonItems.

-Cancel - simply calls resignFirstResponder, dismissing the inputview and resets screen position if necessary.
+Done - simply calls resignFirstResponder, dismissing the inputview and resets screen position if necessary.

 Title is an optional centre title - call [setTitle: (NSString*) title] to set.

-Next/Done is a simple means of chaining responders together.
-If the button is in 'Next' state it will call the BBInputViewControllerDelegate delegate (if set) to allow the client to pass a next UIView in via the setInputView: hasNext: message.
+Prev/Next - a UISegmentControl to control navigation of responders via the BBInputViewControllerDelegate<NSObject>

-If the button is in 'Done' state - it simply does same as Cancel.
+delegate callback.

 Localization
 ============

 Use the following keys to localize the toolbar button titles:
-"Cancel", "Next", "Done"
+"Done", "Prev", "Next"

 Licence
 =======